progit/progit/ru/03-git-branching/01-chapter3.markdown

 	$ git merge client

 Insert 18333fig0333.png
 Figure 3-33.
-Fast-forwarding your master branch to include the client branch changes
+Fast-forwarding your master branch to include the client branch changes.

 Let’s say you decide to pull in your server branch as well.
 You can rebase the server branch onto the master branch without having to check it out first by running `git rebase [basebranch] [topicbranch]` — which checks out the topic branch (in this case, `server`) for you and replays it onto the base branch (`master`):